Orderings of k-Markov Numbers: Markov Distance

 \begin{lemma} Let $\gamma^\stir$ be a straightened arc with endpoints in distinct points $A,B \in \mathbb{Z}^2$.
 If $\gamma^\stir$ is not homotopic to $\gamma_{AB}^L$ or $\gamma_{AB}^R$, then $\ell_k(\gamma^\stir) > \ell_k(\gamma_{AB}^L)$. \end{lemma}

 \begin{proof} Set $\gamma = \gamma^\stir$ throughout.
 This statement is shown for $k =0$ in the proof of \cite[Theorem 3.5]{LLRS}.
 Our task will be to show that we can follow the same reasoning for $k >0$.
-This in particular will mean demonstrating that we can still apply skein relations in this case.
+We achieve this by demonstrating that we can still apply skein relations in our setting.